Raphael Spiegel: Boavista

 It was announced in June 2017 that Spiegel's contract with West Ham would be terminated by mutual consent.
 A few days later he signed with Portuguese Primeira Liga team Boavista.

 Lausanne-Sport

 On 9 June 2022, Spiegel signed with Lausanne-Sport.

+Oakland Roots

+On 11 March 2025, Spiegel signed with US side Oakland Roots who play in the second-tier USL Championship.

+Career statistics

 International career

-Spiegel is currently a Switzerland youth international.
+Spiegel was a Switzerland youth international.
 In 2009, he was part of the Swiss under-17 team that won the 2009 FIFA U-17 World Cup beating the host nation Nigeria 1–0 in the final.
 He remained an unused substitute throughout the tournament though, unable to displace Swiss first choice Benjamin Siegrist who would go on to win the Golden Glove.